Your BIM Plan does not weigh enough

 The tale

-A while ago, I worked on a project where a ‘BIM Execution Plan’ was required and this indubitable pleasure fell upon myself.
+A while ago, I worked on a project where a ‘BIM Execution Plan’ was required and this pleasure fell upon myself.
 The client had engaged a design consultant as the project ‘BIM Consultant’.

 I prepared the document and forwarded it to the client and their consultant for review & approval.